About | One of 10,000 Lakes

 My Personal Statement

-As a graduate student, I have contributed insight into how the structure of protein kinases, a key class of signaling enzymes implicated in many cancers, is influenced by drug binding and how the kinase activation state alters drug binding.
-The results of my studies directly apply to the selectivity of inhibitors currently in clinical development and suggest potential uses for these inhibitors in treatment of human cancers involving the Aurora kinases.
-Importantly, the methodology that I have helped to develop can be applied to other clinically-relevant kinases and has broad implications for the rational design of improved kinase inhibitors that exploit structural dynamics to gain selectivity.
+As a graduate student, I have contributed insight into how the structure of protein kinases—a key class of signaling enzymes implicated in many cancers—is influenced by drug binding, and how the kinase activation state alters drug binding.
+The results of my studies directly apply to the selectivity of inhibitors currently in clinical development and suggest potential uses for these inhibitors in the treatment of human cancers involving the Aurora kinases.
+Importantly, the methodology I helped develop can be applied to other clinically relevant kinases and has broad implications for the rational design of improved kinase inhibitors that exploit structural dynamics to gain selectivity.
 Better understanding the structural motion of protein kinases has the potential to vastly improve targeted therapies and expand our ability to provide personalized medicine to patients.

 Thank you for visiting my site!